“Well, that’s it.” I dropped my purse onto the leather sofa before slumping down into it. “I’m never getting laid again.”

 “Are you hitting on me?”
 I let out a small smile and wiped the stupid tears from the corners of my eyes.

 “If I ever realize I’m lesbian, I’d go for you first.”
 She laughed.
 “Seriously, though.
 Men are insecure shits.
-You have an air about you, a je ne se quoi.
+You have an air about you, a je ne sais quoi.
 They know you could make ’em drop to their knees and then rip ’em apart.
 They’re afraid of you.
-They much prefer low-hanging vag that they can toss in the trash when their dicks go limp.”
+They go for the low-hanging vag that they can toss in the trash when their dicks go limp.”

 “A-thank you.”
 She bowed her head.
 “Now—you got any ice cream?”

 “Only always."
-I smirked, and stood up to get us two spoons and the pints of Jeni’s ice cream that would help me forget all my troubles.
+I smirked, and stood up to get us two spoons and pints of Jeni’s to help me forget all my troubles.

-We watched some bad late-night television, licked the spoons clean and she eventually went home, making sure I wasn’t going to have a nervous breakdown when she left.
+We watched some bad late-night television, licked the spoons clean and she eventually went home, making sure I wouldn’t have a nervous breakdown in her absence.

-I lied in bed, unable to sleep, despite the tequila wearing off and my eyelids drooping.
-I kept my eyes shut and my mind wandered to how the hell I got to this place.
+I lay in bed, unable to sleep, despite the tequila wearing off and my eyelids drooping.
+My eyes shut, and my mind wandered to how the hell I got to this place.

 I used to get dicked on the regular.
 Or at least every once in a while, at the worst.
 Maybe it’s karma.

 But didn’t I pay my dues?
 I’ve been heartbroken.
-I only broke a heart when mine was breaking, too.
+I only broke a heart when mine had broken, too.
 I’ve been cheated on enough that I didn’t return the favor.
 I didn’t always make the nicest decisions when flings caught feelings, but I wasn’t a complete asshole.

-I let out an exasperated breath, continuing to ruminate, my mind scouring through all the men I’ve fucked, or almost, before.
+I blew out an exasperated breath, continuing to ruminate, scouring through all the men I’ve fucked, or almost, before.